rticulate/import/README.md

 An alternative is to import a single object from a package, say `object <- package::object`.
-The downside of this approach is that the object is placed in the user's global work space, rather than being encapsulated in a namespace (when using `library` to load `pkg` a namespace `package:pkg` will be attached in the search path which will contain the exported functions from `pkg`).
-A minor point is that one can only import one object at a time using this approach.
+The downside of this approach is that the object is placed in the user's global work space, rather than being encapsulated somewhere else in the search path (when using `library` to load `pkg` a namespace `package:pkg` will be attached in the search path which will contain the exported functions from `pkg`).
+Another minor point is that one can only import one object at a time using this approach.

-The import package provides a simple alternative to importing and is inspired in part by Python's `from some_module import some_function` syntax, and will solve the two issues raised above.
+The `import` package provides a simple alternative to importing and is inspired in part by Python's `from some_module import some_function` syntax, and will solve the two issues raised above.